 Data & Analysis of your competition

-Data and information collected in the aforementioned step can be used to analyze what seems to be effective versus what is not.
+Data and information collected in the step mentioned above can be used to analyze what seems to be effective versus what is not.
 Perhaps you found that the competition launched a native display campaign for six months, resulting in what appears to be a NET loss.
 Conversely, you may find that a strong SEO push has increased their rankings and traffic significantly over the last year.

-Based on the outcome of your analysis, you should have identified strategic insights into how your efforts, campaigns and other initiatives stack up to the competition.
+Based on the outcome of your analysis, you should have identified strategic insights into how your efforts, campaigns, and other initiatives stack up to the competition.
 This information can be used to make intelligent, data-driven decisions that can help propel your company ahead of the competition and give your brand the competitive edge it needs to thrive in today’s market.

 We hope you found this brief introduction into competitive analysis and gaining a “leg up” on the competition useful.
 If you would like to learn more about how we can help provide the insight and data you need to get ahead, don’t hesitate to reach out.